Thriving (Aging) In Place Services for Older Adults

 Special Emphasis: Older Adults that are Trapped-in-the-Gap

-A significant issue that potentially prevents older adults from aging-in-place is a condition of being “trapped in the gap”.
-Older adults fall into being “trapped in the gap” when they have too much income to qualify for certain in-home health service benefits, but do not make enough to cover costs out-of-pocket.
-Unfortunately, this population of residents must often make difficult choices like, “do I pay for prescriptions or an in-home caregiver one day a week, or do I buy groceries, or even pay my rent?”
+A significant issue that potentially prevents older adults from Thriving (Aging) In Place is a condition of being “trapped in the gap”.
+These are individuals with a monthly income that is slightly too high to qualify for all Medi-Cal benefits without a share of cost (especially in-home health services), but do not make enough to pay for the out-of-pocket expenses associated with the appropriate care they will need.
+Trapped in the Gap older adults are not eligible for services that Medi-Cal beneficiaries receive, including In Home Supportive Services, incontinent supplies, Durable Medical Equipment, Transportation, and Adult Day Health Care.
+Unfortunately, this population of residents must often make difficult choices like, “do I pay for prescriptions or an in-home caregiver one day a week, or do I buy groceries, or even pay my rent?”.

 The Effect of Being Trapped-in-the-Gap can be Devastating